 Insert a pin or paper clip into the back of the router in the reset button for 10 seconds.

 This will erase corrupt information that may have collected in the settings of your router/modem.

-If you have tried all of the above and are still experiencing issues, please do not hesitate to contact us for more help and support by dialling 151 from Guernsey landlines and mobiles, or the Customer Contact Centre on 01481700700.
-You can also log faults on our website or email email@example.com
+If you have tried all of the above and are still experiencing issues, please do not hesitate to contact us for more help and support by calling the Customer Contact Centre on 01481700700.
+You can also log faults here on our Support Pages

 Please note: If we need to arrange for an engineer to visit the property, this may incur charges.
 We ask that the account holder accepts the charges before the engineer is deployed.